What is the cost of going to an A-rated show?

 Your heart will love showing horses!
 Your checkbook, however, not so much…

-If you decide to start showing your heart will love it but your checkbook, not so much.
-As a 49-year-old, I am more and more thankful for my Junior days of showing on the west coast circuit on my parent's dime.
-Every time I come home from a show, I thank my folks for all they did to allow me to train and show in what must be the most expensive sport known to man.
-When my friends tell me about the steep ski lift prices, or how much they spent on new golf clubs, I laugh and say, "you think that's expensive"?
+As I reach my middle-age years, I am becoming increasingly grateful for my younger years, when I showed on the west coast circuit on my parents’ dime.
+Even to this day, every time I come home from a show, I thank my folks for everything they sacrificed to allow me to train and show in what must be the most expensive sport known to man.
+When my friends complain about the steep prices for ski lift tickets or lament how much they spent on new golf clubs, I laugh and say, "You think that's expensive?"

-Please note: I did enter a derby which that one class was a $450.00 entry fee.
-I proceeded to fall off in this one class. $450.00 down the drain.
-Oops.
-Not a proud moment, but on the bright side, I was Reserve Champion on one of my divisions and won a medal that qualified me for the finals.
-Because of COVID 19, the finals may never happen.
+Note: I entered a hunter derby whose entry fee (for just that one class) was $450.00.
+(Not to mention, oops!
+I fell off the horse — $450.00 down the drain!)
+It wasn’t a proud moment, but on the bright side, I was named Reserve Champion in one of my divisions, and I won a medal that qualified me for the finals.
+(But…because of COVID 19, the finals may never happen…)

-It is genuinely a fantastic sport that will change your life and humble you daily.
-However, it comes at a price for sure.
+This equestrian sport is a genuinely fantastic sport that will change your life and humble you daily.
+However, it comes at a price, for sure.

-If you want to know more about my monthly costs comment below, I am happy to share this info as well.
+If you want to know more about my monthly expenses, leave a comment below.
+I’d be happy to share this info as well.